OUTSTANDING SERVICE, DEEP EXPERTISE, HIGH EFFICIENCY

 - Risk management and counseling: The best defense is a good offense, and our team is skilled at working with our clients to prevent litigation before it happens.
 In the event of recalls or adverse events, we work with our clients to develop strategies to interface with regulatory agencies and limit risk.

-In recognition of our successes, the team was selected as LMG Life Sciences 2019 Product Liability Firm of the Year and Benchmark Litigation’s 2018 Product Liability Law Firm of the Year.
-The firm and many of our individual team members have earned specific recognition in drug and device litigation from the legal profession and from our peers.
-We have been recognized by Chambers USA, The Legal 500 US, The Best Lawyers in America, Who’s Who Legal, and Super Lawyers, to name a few.
+In recognition of our successes, the firm and many of our individual team members have earned specific recognition in drug and device litigation from the legal profession and from our peers.
+We are consistently recognized by Chambers USA, The Legal 500 US, The Best Lawyers in America, Who’s Who Legal, and Super Lawyers, to name a few.

 DELIVERING VALUE—ALTERNATIVE FEE ARRANGEMENTS